in ,

 Slick tires Car Aquaplaning

 Slick tires lack any kind of tread and this leads up to almost 0 tractions when the track gets wet.
-0 tread on tire leads to a phenomenon called Aquaplaning which causes a thin layer of water to stick with the tire surface in contact with the road.
+0 tread on the tire leads to a phenomenon called aquaplaning, which causes a thin layer of water to stick with the tire surface in contact with the road.
 This causes the slick tires to lose most of their grip under wet conditions.

 Road Tires